miroslavpopovic/blog-boardgamerweekly/content/reviews/d-day-dice-pocket.md

 The first several times I have played Battle!, I didn't earn a lot of medals and it took a lot of turns to get to some predefined score.
 The problem was that I have played Express! before Battle!.
 In Express!, you can die and lose the game.
 In Battle!, it's perfectly OK to lose the round/skirmish.
 You can just focus on getting the medal, and ignoring the Axis dice in the turn.
 The medals will help you on later turns.

 So, solo experience of Battle! is not that good.
 I will try to play with someone and maybe update this review after.
 I guess it can be pretty dynamic with 2 or 3 players, with player interaction and racing to get the high score.
-However, I doubt it will work with higher number of players (there's no upper limit to the number of players), as there are only one set of dice and players need to wait for their turn.
+However, I doubt it will work with higher number of players (there's no upper limit to the number of players), as there is only one set of dice and players need to wait for their turn.
 But, the skirmish rounds are quite fast, so it might not be the problem.

 ## D-Day Dice Express!